HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 About the Yucca Houseplant

 Yucca's are both indoor and outdoor plants.
-In fact when a lot of people hear the word Yucca they think about one of the many garden varieties which have dramatic clusters of white bell like flowers during Summer.
+When many people hear the word Yucca, they think about one of the many garden varieties that have dramatic clusters of white bell-like flowers during Summer.
 However it's also a popular modern houseplant.

 Yucca elephantipes otherwise known as a Spineless Yucca or Stick Yucca growing in a house